mmb-irb/CGeNArateDocker/README.md

 Take into account that, in order to **preload databases** at the moment of deploying, a **second mongo container** named **mongo-seed**, is launched and then exited.

+### Database backup

+There is an specific service that performs a complete database backup every so often depending on a variable defined by the user.

 ## Prepare configuration files

 ### docker-compose.yml